ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 	<figcaption>Image caption</figcaption>
 </figure>
 ```
 Use the link icon in the image toolbar to access the edit options for links on image.
+Notice the top-right icon indicating a linked image.

 {@snippet features/image-link}